 Do not complete this item if there is no net small business income or the allowable deductions exceed the small business entity turnover.

-For more information about the entrepreneurs' tax offset, visit our website or phone the Business Infoline (see the inside back cover).
+For more information about the entrepreneurs' tax offset, visit our website or phone the Business Infoline.

 EXAMPLE 20: Trustee's entitlement to entrepreneurs' tax offset